ADM-160 MALD: US Navy

 The Naval Surface Warfare Center will place an order for the MALD-J.

-Systems integration has been announced as of July 6, 2012, by the Raytheon Corp. for the U.S. Navy's F/A-18E/F Super Hornet.
+In July 2012, systems integration was announced by Raytheon for the U.S. Navy's F/A-18E/F Super Hornet.
 The process included a series of risk reduction activities and technology demonstrations.

-On 9 September 2015, Raytheon and the Naval Research Lab announced they had demonstrated a new rapid-replacement, modular architecture for the MALD-J for electronic warfare payloads.
-Four payloads, each customized for a specific mission and threat, were demonstrated in twelve captive carry flights; the payloads could be swapped out of a captive carry vehicle in less than one minute.
+In September 2015, Raytheon and the Naval Research Lab announced they had demonstrated a new rapid-replacement, modular architecture for the MALD-J for electronic warfare payloads.
+Four payloads, each customized for a specific mission and threat, were demonstrated in twelve captive carry flights.
+The payloads could be swapped out of a captive carry vehicle in less than one minute.

 In July 2016, Raytheon received a contract to develop an evolution of the MALD-J called the MALD-X, incorporating an improved electronic warfare payload, the ability to fly at low-altitude, and an enhanced net-enabled data-link.
 The company hopes to transition the MALD-X into the MALD-N for the U.S. Navy.

 British interest

 The British Ministry of Defence (MoD) expressed interest on the MALD-V platform at the Paris Airshow in 2009.
 However, since the early 2010s MBDA UK has been developing the SPEAR 3 miniature cruise missile for the Royal Air Force as well as SPEAR-EW, an electronic warfare variant which can conduct the same stand-in jamming and decoy role as the MALD whilst retaining commonality with the kinetic variant.
-With the UK MoD now fast-tracking the developed of this variant, it is unlikely that the UK will buy into MALD.
+With the UK MoD now fast-tracking the development of this variant, it is unlikely that the UK will buy into MALD.

 Operational history

 Ukraine

 In May 2023, remains of an ADM-160 MALD were found in Luhansk following a Ukrainian strike against a Russian target in the occupied city.
 A label on the side of the wreckage appears to indicate that it was a ADM-160B model.

 In December 2023, the wreckage of an ADM-160 MALD was photographed in a field, reportedly in the Kherson region, after being launched in support of Storm Shadow cruise missiles.
 On 22 August 2025, the Ukrainian Air Force released a video showing how its Su-27 Flanker operate ADM-160 MALD decoy missiles.
 The video showed Su-27 aircraft carrying single MALD units on each inboard underwing hardpoint, using the same specialized pylons previously adapted for other Western-supplied guided munitions including French Hammer bombs and American JDAM-ER glide bombs.

-According to Ukrainian pilots featured in the footage, the decoys are designed to "bear the brunt of the air defenses" and provide tactical deception, typically deployed in coordination with Storm Shadow and SCALP cruise missile strikes as well as AGM-88 HARM anti-radiation missiles.
+According to Ukrainian pilots featured in the footage, the decoys are designed to "bear the brunt of the air defenses" and provide tactical deception, typically deployed in coordination with Storm Shadow and SCALP cruise missile strikes, as well as AGM-88 HARM anti-radiation missiles.
 This integration followed previous successful adaptation of MALD systems to Ukrainian MiG-29 Fulcrum fighters.